ExpressenAB/exp-containership/Quickstart.md

 * We have also added new environment variables in the "web" container so that exp-config will use the correct hostname for the concerned services.

+NOTE: The "compose" tool and all settings above are only used when running your dockerified app locally.
+Once your app is deployed to an actual environment, none of this stuff is used.

 #### 5. Scripts, script, scripts

 The time is here to add a few new script targets to your `package.json`.